theosanderson/taxonium/docs/app.md

 ```
 sudo xattr -r -d com.apple.quarantine "/Applications/Taxonium.app"
 ```
-If Taxonium is stored at that location
+(if Taxonium is stored at that location)
 :::

 ### Using